THISISDINOSAUR/Anatomy/README.md

 ### Racket GUI

-- Refactor a-render
-It shouldn't be part of the expander and should be it's own section (I'm looking at you too, JSON handling)

 - Add display of position of cursor relative to selected bone

 - Draw paths relative to bone